Home Improvement Franchise: Predicted to Grow

 “Housing Turnover by Older Owners,” a study by the Joint Center for Housing Studies, predicts that Baby Boomers will follow the lead of previous generations by downsizing into smaller homes and releasing “a very large amount of housing onto the market. … The inevitable turnover of housing units will have considerable implications for home improvement spending as the new occupants update or reconfigure homes to fit their needs.”

 The Harvard study notes that when older homeowners sell, the buyers tend to be younger homeowners who “undergo considerable renovation and repair activity immediately after the sale.”

 The housing price collapse hurt the ability of many people to tap their home’s equity for home improvement projects, and low mobility in the housing market has meant that many Boomers are living in their homes longer than they intended.
 The result is a lot of deferred maintenance and sidelined home improvement projects.

 Harvard expects younger buyers to pick up the slack.
 And when they do, “in addition to spending more on remodeling, buyers are more likely to spend a greater share of their remodeling dollars on kitchens and baths,” the report says.

 The National Association of Home Builders is seeing that play out as the housing market improves.
-In January, the NAHB saw its Remodeling Market Index (RMI) hit its highest level since 2004.
+The NAHB’s Remodeling Market Index (RMI) hasn’t been below 50 since the beginning of 2013!